AbstractSDK/abstract/framework/packages/abstract-client/README.md

 Creating a `Publisher` follows a similar process to creating an account.
 You can use the `AbstractClient::publisher_builder` function to create a `PublisherBuilder` that you can configure to build a `Publisher`.

 However, unlike an `Account` a `Publisher` **must** have a namespace.
 If a namespace is not yet claimed, the builder will create a new account and claim the namespace. `Publisher` is simply a wrapper around an `Account`.

+The `Publisher` can then be used to publish modules to the abstract app store, as shown below.

 ```rust
 use cw_orch::prelude::*;